georgysavva/scany/README.md

 you need to manually iterate over database rows and scan data from all columns into a corresponding destination.
 It can be error prone, verbose and just tedious.

-`dbscan` library aims to solve this problem, it allows developers to scan complex data from database into Go structs and other composite types with just one function call and don't bother with rows iteration.
+`Scany` library aims to solve this problem, it allows developers to scan complex data from database into Go structs and other composite types with just one function call and don't bother with rows iteration.
 It's not limited to any specific database, it works with standard `database/sql` library,